metinucar/toolbox/lists/awesome-frontend.md

 - [uiGradients](http://uigradients.com/) - A handpicked collection of beautiful colour gradients for design and code
 - [Colors](http://clrs.cc/) - Smarter Default colors on the web.
 - [colorbrewer2](http://colorbrewer2.org/) - Color advice for cartography
+- [Background check](https://github.com/kennethcachia/Background-Check) - Automatically switch to a darker or a lighter version of an element depending on the brightness of images behind it
+- [Color Peek](http://colorpeek.com/) - Simply share one or more CSS colors
+- [Adaptive Backgrounds](https://github.com/briangonzalez/jquery.adaptive-backgrounds.js) - A jQuery plugin for extracting the dominant color from images and applying the color to their parent

 ### Favicons
 - [favico.js](http://lab.ejci.net/favico.js/) - Make use of your favicon with badges, images or videos